-Walk 1 (in red) is 1 mile (1.5 km) 3⁄4 hour, and starts from the stone archway (2).
-For Visitor Information: www.madingleyhall.co.uk/hall-and-gardens

-Walk past the front door of the hall and take in the long view across the sloping lawns, over the Lake.
+Walk 1 (in red) is 1 mile (1.5 km) 1 hour, and starts from the stone archway (2).
+Walk past the front door of the hall across the gravel drive and access the small raised terrace through the wooden gate.
+Take in the long view across the sloping lawns, over the lake.
 The 'common' road is hidden from view by the elegant landscape contouring typical of Brown.
 The open fields beyond are framed on both sides by planting which narrows to enhance the view (3).